decretist/Dissertation/Chapter2/chapter2.markdown

 uel gratia humana, seu populari uel militari tumultu, etc.'" (second recension, Friedberg 1.507): reference to D.79 c.9 (first recension, Friedberg 1.278).
-C.9 q.3 c.15 (inscription) "ut supra in tractatu ordinandorum, ubi agitur de obedientia minorum erga maiores." (second recension, Friedberg 1.647): no canon incipit is provided, but this appears to be a reference to D.93 c.9 (rubric): "Maioribus minores obedientiam exhibeant." (second recension, Friedberg 1.321). **(Reference to epilogue.)**
-C.16 q.1 d.p.c.40 "Hoc idem datur intelligi ex uerbis B. Siluestri, qui obedientiam minorum erga maiores assignans ait: 'Abbas hostiario, monachus abbati sit subditus,' supra in tractatu ordinandorum." (second recension, Friedberg 1.773): this also appears to be a reference to D.93 c.5. (second recension, Friedberg 1.321).
-C.16 q.1 d.p.c.40 is a first-recension *dictum post* that was expanded in the second recension.
-The reference to the second-recension chapter D.93 c.5 is in the text added to the *dictum* in the second recension. **(Reference to epilogue.)**
 *de Cons*.
 D.1 d.p.c.50 "Item Pelagius: 'Dilectionis tuae rescripta.'
 Require in tractatu ordinandorum."
 (Friedberg 1.1303): reference to D.76 c.12 (first recension, Friedberg 1.271).
 Note that this reference occurs